Who are we?

 Specialty Coffee vs. Commercial Coffee

-Specialty coffee is distinguished by its superior quality, with beans grown in optimal conditions, often at high altitudes, and rated by experts.
-It must obtain a score of more than 80 out of 100 from the SCA (Specialty Coffee Association), while commercial coffee is mass-produced without such strict criteria.
+Specialty coffee stands out for its superior quality, with beans grown under optimal conditions, often at high altitudes, and graded by experts.
+It must receive a score above 80 out of 100 from the Specialty Coffee Association (SCA), whereas commercial coffee is mass-produced without such strict standards.

 Aromas and flavors

-Specialty coffee is roasted to highlight its unique and subtle flavors, while commercial coffee is often roasted at a high temperature for a uniform taste, masking the subtleties of the bean.
+Specialty coffee is roasted to highlight its unique and subtle aromas, while commercial coffee is often roasted at high temperatures to create a uniform taste, masking the bean’s natural subtleties.

 Sustainability and traceability

-Finally, the specialty coffee supply chain is more ethical and transparent, offering a fair price to producers, unlike commercial coffee, which follows more industrial practices with little traceability.
+Finally, the specialty coffee supply chain is more ethical and transparent, offering fair compensation to producers, unlike commercial coffee, which follows more industrial practices with little traceability.

 Our flavor profiles